-The Aboriginal Peoples demonstrated their technique or protocols (method) of using substances in specific fruits and plants to meet their specific medicinal needs.
+The Aboriginal Peoples demonstrated their technique or protocols (method) of using substances in specific fruits and plants, as bush medicine, to meet their specific medicinal needs.

-The Davidson plum is a natural Australian fruit that approximately 100 times more ascorbic acid (vitamin C) than contained in an orange.
+Aboriginal Protocol: The Davidson and Kakadu plums are natural Australian fruits that has approximately 100 times more ascorbic acid (vitamin C) than contained in an orange.
 For such reason, it has a very sour taste due to the high concentration of acid.
 Aboriginal and Torres Strait Islander Peoples consumed the Davidson plum as way to boost their body’s nutrient level which reduced their chance of having scurvy disease.

-Aboriginal and Torres Strait Islander Peoples also used yellow ochre (hydrated iron hydroxide) to treat stomach upsets.
+Aboriginal Protocol: Aboriginal and Torres Strait Islander Peoples also used yellow ochre (hydrated iron hydroxide) to treat stomach upsets.
 The chemistry behind is that the yellow ochre is basic and thus can react and neutralise with any excess hydrochloric acid in the stomach.
 This served as a way for Aboriginal and Torres Strait Islander People to remove any heartburns or stomach upsets.
-The yellow ochre has base similar to antacids which is an example of medicine used in everyday life to treat stomach upsets.

 The Grey Mangroves are used to treat stingray injury by preventing infection and neutralise the mildly acidic stingray venom.
 This is done by smashing the Grey Mangroves’s leaves and adding water to create a mixture that is a base which can be applied to the wound caused by the stingray.

 Aboriginal Protocol: Smokebush is a plant used by Aboriginal people for their healing properties in increasing the rate of healing for cuts on their skin and other skin conditions.